ubports/docs.ubports.com/appdev/webapp/webdebug.rst

 Debug web application
 =====================

-Developers of a web application will probably do most of their coding and debugging in the usual desktop browser environment.
-Because UBports' browser has excellent compliance with modern web standards, such code will most often operate on the UBports browser without further changes.
+Most web-devs will probably want do most of their coding and debugging in the usual browser environment.
+The Ubuntu Touch browser is compliant with modern web standards, and most webapps will just work without further changes.

 For those (hopefully) rare cases where further debugging is needed, there are two ways to gain further information on the failure.

 Watch the logs
 --------------